The Korn Ferry Charitable Foundation is delighted

 the Lester Korn Scholarship Program.

-In honor of Korn Ferry’s late co-founder, Lester Korn, the scholarships are intended to make a lasting impact by assisting the children of Korn Ferry employees worldwide who plan to pursue undergraduate study in college or university programs
+In honor of Korn Ferry’s late co-founder, Lester Korn, the scholarships are intended to make a lasting impact by assisting the children of Korn Ferry employees worldwide who plan to pursue undergraduate or graduate study in college or university programs.

 Applicants to the Lester Korn Scholarship Program must be:

-Dependent children or legal wards of the following individuals are ineligible to participate: Korn Ferry’s corporate executive leadership team, line of business leaders, regional and market presidents; Korn Ferry Charitable Foundation’s directors, members and officers; and such others as Korn Ferry Charitable Foundation deems appropriate.
+Children or legal wards of the following individuals are ineligible to participate: Korn Ferry’s corporate executive leadership team, line of business leaders, regional and market presidents, country and office leaders; Korn Ferry Charitable Foundation’s directors, members, and officers; and such others as Korn Ferry Charitable Foundation deems appropriate.
+If you have any questions regarding eligibility requirements, please reach out to firstname.lastname@example.org.

 Up to fifty scholarships will be awarded each year.
 The scholarship award is US $10,000.

 A scholarship is awarded for one academic year and is not renewable.
 Recipients may not receive an award in two consecutive years.
 Students are encouraged to apply each year they are eligible to do so.
-There is a lifetime maximum of two awards per student.
 Only one student per household may be awarded a scholarship per award cycle.
 Once awarded, a scholarship will not be terminated if the parent's or legal guardian’s employment terminates during the period of the scholarship.

-Awards are for undergraduate study only at an accredited post-secondary education institution.
+Awards are for undergraduate and graduate study only at an accredited college, university, or equivalent.

-The scholarship is to be used to pay educational expenses, most commonly for the cost of tuition, fees, books, supplies, and equipment required for courses of instruction.
+Awards may be used for any education-related expenses; most commonly for the cost of tuition, fees, books, supplies, and equipment required for courses of instruction.
 Room and board expenses that are a part of education expenses may also be paid from scholarship funds.

 Tax treatment will vary by different countries.
 Scholarship recipients should consult with qualified tax consultants in their jurisdictions to determine what portion of scholarship awards may be excluded from taxable income.

-The application and selection process for the Lester Korn Scholarship Program is administered by Scholarship America, an independent third party that manages scholarship, tuition assistance and other education support programs for corporations, foundations, associations and individuals.
+The application and selection process for the Lester Korn Scholarship Program is administered by Scholarship America, an independent third party that manages scholarship, tuition assistance and other education support programs for corporations, foundations, associations, and individuals.
+Scholarship America does not at any point consult directors, officers, or employees of Korn Ferry or the Korn Ferry Charitable Foundation with respect to its application review and selection process.

 Awards are granted without regard to race, color, creed, religion, sexual orientation, gender, disability, or national origin.